FabricMC/fabric-docs/develop/items/item-appearance.md

 ---
 title: Item Appearance
-description: Dynamically tinting items with custom tint sources.
+description: Learn how to tint items dynamically with custom tint sources.
 authors:
   - dicedpixels
 ---

-An item's appearance can be manipulated through its client item.
-A full list of vanilla modifications can be found [here in the Minecraft Wiki](https://minecraft.wiki/w/Items_model_definition#Items_model_types).
+You can manipulate an item's appearance through its client item.
+There is a [list of vanilla modifications on the Minecraft Wiki](https://minecraft.wiki/w/Items_model_definition#Items_model_types).

-Out of these, a commonly used type is _Tint Sources_.
-Tint sources allow you to change the color of the item based on predefined conditions.
+Out of those, a commonly used type is _Tint Sources_, which allow you to change the color of the item based on predefined conditions.

-There are only a handful of [predefined tint sources](https://minecraft.wiki/w/Items_model_definition#Tint_sources_types).
-So, let's see how to create our own.
+There are only a handful of [predefined tint sources](https://minecraft.wiki/w/Items_model_definition#Tint_sources_types), so let's see how to create our own.

 For this example, let's register an item.
-If you are unfamiliar with this process, please read the [page on item registration](./first-item) first.
+If you are unfamiliar with this process, please read about [item registration](./first-item) first.

 @[code lang=java transcludeWith=:::item](@/reference/latest/src/main/java/com/example/docs/appearance/ExampleModAppearance.java)

 Make sure to add:

-- An [client item](./first-item#creating-the-client-item) (`/items/waxcap.json`)
+- A [client item](./first-item#creating-the-client-item) in `/items/waxcap.json`
-- An [item model](./item-models) (`/models/item/waxcap.json`)
+- An [item model](./item-models) in `/models/item/waxcap.json`
-- A [texture](./first-item#adding-a-texture) (`/textures/item/waxcap.png`)
+- A [texture](./first-item#adding-a-texture) in `/textures/item/waxcap.png`

 The item should appear in-game.